brentvollebregt/auto-py-to-exe/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Quick Checks For You**
+**Quick Checks**
 - [ ] I have read/searched in the [help post](https://nitratine.net/blog/post/issues-when-using-auto-py-to-exe)
-- [ ] I have [searched other issues](https://github.com/brentvollebregt/auto-py-to-exe/issues?q=is%3Aissue+) looking for an issue similar to mine
+- [ ] I have [searched other issues](https://github.com/brentvollebregt/auto-py-to-exe/issues?q=is%3Aissue+), looking for an issue similar to mine
-- [ ] I have made sure my applicaiton/script runs before trying to package
+- [ ] I have made sure my application/script runs before trying to package

 **Describe the bug**
 A clear and concise description of what the bug is.